genixpro/reliascript/README.md

 kind UserEmail;
 kind ContactEmail;

-constraint UserEmail {
+pattern UserEmail {
     constrained by CommonEmail;
     kind of UserEmail;
 }

-constraint ContactEmail {
+pattern ContactEmail {
     constrained by CommonEmail;
     kind of ContactEmail;
 }